Electrician vs. Plumber: What’s the Best Trade Career?

 How “Dirty” Will You Get

-On the opposite, the electrical considered a “clean” trade.
+On the contrary, electricity is considered a “clean” trade.

 Well, the truth is that neither assumption is totally accurate.

-That explains you can specialize in medical gas for example which involves installing gas lines for clients and hospitals with no grains and toilets involved.
+That explains you can specialize in medical gas, for example, which involves installing gas lines for clients and hospitals with no grills and toilets involved.

-On the side of the electrical there more dirt than most people realize.
+On the side of the electrical, there is more dirt than most people realize.

 Which Trade Are You Truly Interested In?

-Did you ask yourself ahead a few years, where do you want to be and want you to want to be when you grow up?
+Did you ask yourself ahead of a few years ago, where do you want to be and what do you want to be when you grow up?

 So don’t wait to challenge yourself and keep things interesting.